-Students interested in an internship in English should contact our undergraduate internship advisor Jim Memmott.
-Students in the Language, Media, and Communication track who need an internship to complete their requirements should contact the director of undergraduate studies.
+Students interested in an internship in English, as well as students in the Language, Media, and Communication track who need an internship to complete their requirements should contact the director of undergraduate studies.

 Students who are interested in internships within the Rare Books Department or any other department of the University library should also contact the director of undergraduate studies.

-All internships must be approved by the department’s undergraduate internship advisor.
+All internships must be approved by your designated faculty advisor or the director of undergraduate studies.

-Students planning a spring semester internship contact the undergraduate internship advisor no later than October 15, and that students planning a fall semester internship make contact no later than March 15.
+Students planning a spring semester internship contact the director of undergraduate studies no later than October 15, and that students planning a fall semester internship make contact no later than March 15.